ethanuppal/mtrack/README.md

 It is highly recommended you define `MTRACK_AUTOLOG` in your compiler arguments because this will ensure that logs are generated even if the program crashes.
 If you do not set this flag, you will have to call `tdump(TRACE_DUMP_MODE_LOGGING)` manually at some point before calling `tdestroy`.

+> NOTE: I am developing another method that uses `atexit`, which will be highly preferable to expensive I/O for every dynamic memory operation.

 ## Usage

 To view the current memory footprint of a program, use `tusage`.
 To manually log the allocations, reallocations and frees in a format meant to be easily digestive by parsers to the standard error use `tdump`.
 Otherwise, use `MTRACK_AUTOLOG` as explained above (RECOMMENDED).